wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

    * [Intel is embedding BT chips into PCH which does not work in macOS.](https://www.guru3d.com/news-story/intel-makes-wireless-ac-9560-a-bit-more-embedded.html)
    * You can use an USB BT adapter mentioned above, or [DIY a board](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/IMG/Readme.MD) to make internal BT working.
    * This requires some tech skills!!!
 You could toast your laptop if you do it wrong.
 I am serious.
+* Fan Issues:
+   * Some people experienced fan issues that the fan does not turn on during load.
+[Issue #32](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/32)
+   * This can be solved by applying a BIOS update.
 * Time sync issues:
    * [Time sync issues](https://www.tonymacx86.com/threads/fix-incorrect-time-in-windows-osx-dual-boot.133719/): Some might also experience between Windows and macOS.
 Here is a [Fix](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/timesync-v1.0) (cr.
 [SwampFox82](https://www.tonymacx86.com/threads/fix-incorrect-time-in-windows-osx-dual-boot.133719/)).
 * Boot issues: